Post-COVID Inflation & the Monetary Policy Dilemma: An Agent-Based Scenario Analysis: Summary Conclusions

 The Mark-0 steady state economy is then perturbed by three calibrated shocks (Section~\ref{sec:shocks}): a consumption propensity drop (representing lockdowns), a productivity drop (representing supply chains disruptions), and an energy price shock (first a drop, representing reduced demand during lockdowns, followed by a rise due do demand recovery exacerbated by the Russian invasion of Ukraine).
 We show in Section~\ref{sec:shocks} that the Easy-Credit policy, which was one of the first emergency responses to the COVID pandemic, is able to alleviate the impact of the shocks, but at the price of high and sustained inflation, as observed in the data and predicted as early as June 2020 by \citet{SharmaEtAl2020WshapedRecoveryCOVIDa} within the Mark-0 framework.

 We investigated whether monetary policy alone can control a surge of inflation, and at what cost to unemployment (Section~\ref{sec:6}).
-Our results show that if agents' expectations remain fully anchored, inflation remains closer to the Central Bank target, but at the price of a strong recession leading to a wave of unemployment.
-Meanwhile, if agents' expectations evolve dynamically, inflation rises well above target during the shock leading to de-anchored expectations.
-Monetary policy is then essentially ineffective in controlling inflation while causing unemployment to increase in comparison to a baseline case with no monetary policy at all.
-This is robust to variations in parameters related to the channels of monetary policy.
-Our framework thus supports the view that the efficacy of monetary policy comes at the cost of unnecessarily high unemployment~\citep{StiglitzRegmi2022CausesResponsesToday}.
+Our results show that if agents' expectations are fully de-anchored, i.e. expected inflation coincides with past realized inflation and not to the Central Bank target, monetary policy has very little impact on inflation.
+If on the contrary expectations remain fully anchored, inflation remains closer to the Central Bank target, but at the price of a strong recession leading to a wave of unemployment.
+Meanwhile, if agents' expectations evolve dynamically, inflation rises well above target during the shock leading to de-Anchored Expectations.
+Monetary policy is then again essentially ineffective in controlling inflation while causing unemployment to increase in comparison to a baseline case with no monetary policy at all.

+This conclusion is robust to variations in parameters related to the channels of monetary policy.
+Our framework thus supports the view that the efficacy of monetary policy comes at the cost of unnecessarily high unemployment~\citep{StiglitzRegmi2022CausesResponsesToday}, {in particular, quite paradoxically, if inflation expectations are strongly anchored (see the discussion in Section~\ref{sec:6}).}

 Within Mark-0, trust anchoring is thus a crucial determinant of the success of the Central Bank inflation mitigation policy, far more important than the direct economic impact of higher interest rates (noting that we do not model in detail a financial sector).
 This resonates with Bernanke's statement: ``Expectations matter so much that a Central Bank may be able to help make policy more effective by working to shape those expectations”,\footnote{see Bernanke, B. (2013), ``Communication and Monetary Policy”, speech at “National Economists Club Annual Dinner”. (https://www.federalreserve.gov/newsevents/speech/bernanke20131119a.pdf)} and points to the importance of {\it narratives} in shaping expectations \citep{shiller2020narrative}.
 In turn, fine-tuned fiscal policy combined with monetary policy can be successful in controlling inflation while keeping unemployment around acceptable levels (Section~\ref{sec:7}).
 However, this requires a high degree of precision to be effective: too weak a fiscal stimulus is ineffective, and too large a stimulus leads to further high inflation.
 Finally, in Section~\ref{sec:sloppy} we show that the pricing power of firms and the bargaining power of workers play a crucial role.
 Depending on their relation, the economy can experience a runaway hyperinflation wage-price spiral.
 This points to an additional difficulty in properly calibrating monetary and fiscal policy due to a variety of possible tipping points or ``dark corners'' lurking around.